 So how does one dispose of them?

 This service is provided by private firms under contract.
-Property on the east side of I-15 is served by Waste Management of the Inland Empire (800-423-9986) and the area west of the freeway is handled by CR&R (800-755-8112).
-Click on their web sites for more information, or call them at the numbers listed.
+Property on the east side of I-15 is served by Waste Management of the Inland Empire, phone: 800-423-9986, and the area west of the freeway is handled by CR&R, phone: 800-755-8112.
+View their websites for more information, or call them at the numbers listed.

-For a listing of utilities serving Wildomar, see the New to Town section of this site.
+For a listing of utilities serving Wildomar, visit the New to Town section of this site.

 Registration forms are available at city hall and many county offices as well as at most libraries, post offices and the state Department of Motor Vehicles.

-Click here to complete and print out a registration form.
-Note that you cannot file on-line.
+Complete and print out a registration form.
+Note that you cannot file online.
 The form requires an original signature, and you then must submit the registration to the Riverside County Registrar of Voters by mail or delivery.

 Contact the City Clerk for more information.